OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 4. Choose **Word Web Add-in** as the project type, and then choose **Next** to accept the default settings.

 Visual Studio creates a basic Word add-in that you'll be able to publish as-is, without making any changes to its web project.
+In order to make an add-in of a different Office host type, such as Excel, repeat the steps and choose another project type with your desired Office host.

 ## Step 5: Publish your Office Add-in web app to Azure